atrosinenko/qemujs-builder/README.md

+**This repo is not required anymore for the new version of QEMU.js (which is still even more work-in-progress, though).**

 This repository contains scripts for building Qemu.js (please see [description](https://github.com/atrosinenko/qemujs/blob/emscripten/README.md) for details).
 To build Qemu.js, clone this repository, navigate to its directory and run

     git submodule update --init